Reiki Energy Healing

 Reiki is the life energy that flows through all living things.
 Reiki Practitioners understand that everyone has the ability to connect with their own healing energy and use it to strengthen energy in themselves and help others.
 It is believed that a person’s “ki” or energy should be strong and free flowing.
 When this is true a person’s body and mind is in a positive state of health.
 When the energy becomes weak or blocked it could lead to symptoms of physical or emotional imbalance.

 A Reiki session can help ease tension and stress and can help support the body to facilitate an environment for healing on all levels – physical, mental, and emotional.
 A session is pleasant and relaxing and is often utilized for one’s personal wellness.

-In Level 2 you will dive deeper into your practice, be introduced to the three symbols, learn how to perform Distance Reiki and practice doing a group healing.
-You must have completed Level 1 with me or another instructor in-person to attend.
+In Level 2 you will be introduced to the three symbols, learn how to perform distance healing and practice doing a group healing.
+Prerequisite is Level 1 with me or another Reiki Master/Teacher.

 This training is for:

-- Anyone interested in learning Reiki for self-healing and to share with loved ones.
+- Anyone interested in learning Reiki energy healing for yourself and your loved ones.

 - Medical personnel, body workers, hospice staff, volunteers, counselors, and other healing professionals.

 For more information call Jordan at 310-422-5852 or email firstname.lastname@example.org.